videojs/video.js/docs/guides/live.md

 1. clone the repository, and move into that directory
 2. run `npm install` or `npm ci` to install all necessary packages
 3. run `npm start` to start the local server
-4. open `localhost:9999/sandbox/live.html`
+4. open `http://localhost:9999/sandbox/live.html` in a web browser

 ## The new user interface
-> Note: This user interface is currently disabled on Android due to the live HLS implementation not supporting seekable ranges during live streams.
+> Note: This user interface is will not work on Android due to the live HLS implementation not supporting seekable ranges during live streams.
+We reccommend overriding the native hls implementation with @videojs/http-streaming this will make the new liveui work.

 The new user interface is currently opt-in to prevent breaking backwards compatiblity.
 We feel that the new user interface is much better and it will likely become the new default in the next major version.
 If you want to use the new user interface you will have to pass `{liveui: true}` during player setup.
 This can be done in two ways: